Fahimsakib1/developed-web-accessibility-checker/README.md

 ### Checking Details
 Files that have checked to evaluate the script

-1. Index.html ==> This file contains the HTML code of the webpage.
+1. Index.html: This file contains the HTML code of the webpage.
+This is the landing page of te testing website

-2. allCheck100Accuracy.js ==> This file is used to check the scripts performance.
+2. checker.js: This file is used to check the accessibility issues and the script performance.